 Travers Day and the Breeders’ Cup

-The winner of the Travers Stakes along with other select contenders in the race may run in the $6 million Breeders’ Cup Classic (G1) in November.
-However, three other races on Travers Day are “Win and You’re In” Challenge Series races with the winner earning an automatic fees-paid entry to the 2019 Breeders’ Cup World Championships Nov.
-1-2 at Santa Anita Park in Arcadia, CA.
+The winner of the Travers Stakes – along with other select contenders in the race – may run in the $7 million Breeders’ Cup Classic (G1) in November.
+The 2020 Travers undercard includes a “Win and You’re In” Challenge Series race as well.
+The $300,000 Ballerina (G1) will award the winner a fees-paid entry to $1 million Filly & Mare Sprint (G1) at the 2020 Breeders’ Cup World Championships Nov.
+6-7 at Keeneland in Lexington, Kentucky.